 There is one application cycle a year -- the deadline is typically late summer, with awards announced in the fall.
-A new cycle begins the day after an application cycle closes, so applicants have several months to fill out the online application.
+A new cycle begins shortly after an application cycle closes, so applicants have several months to fill out the online application.

 This comprehensive inquiry is designed to yield a holistic picture of an applicant institution's work to promote bicycling on campus and in the surrounding community.

 Most questions are multiple choice but write-in fields can be used to provide more details.
 This comprehensive inquiry is designed to yield a holistic picture of an applicant institution’s work to promote bicycling.
 We refer to these sections as the Five Es.
-Before the application is submitted, applicants can upload supplemental material like photos and other supporting materials that will be reviewed by the judging panel together with the application.
+Before the application is submitted, applicants can upload supplemental material such as photos and other supporting documentation that will be reviewed by the judging panel together with the application.

 To learn more about the application process, visit the Getting Started page.

-After a deadline, the applications are first send to local reviewers for comment.
+After a deadline, the League contacts local bicycle advocates for input on colleges or universities in their area.
 Local reviewers usually have 2-3 weeks to submit an online review of the applicant.

 Platinum colleges and universities